-The Company's subsidiaries Smart Shine, Winner Park and Elite Concept are located in Hong Kong and are subject to an income tax rate of 16.5% for taxable income earned in Hong Kong.
-Elite Concept and Smart Shine received a special dividend of US\$75,898 and nil during the years ended May 31, 2016 and 2017.
-Withholding taxes of US\$7,590 and nil in connection with the dividends were fully paid during the years ended May 31, 2016 and 2017, respectively.
+Smart Shine, Winner Park, Elite Concept, One World, Garden House and Koolearn Tech are incorporated in Hong Kong and are subject to an income tax rate of 16.5% for taxable income generated from operations in Hong Kong.
+Elite Concept and Smart Shine received special dividend of US\$75,898, nil and US\$69,567 during the years ended May 31, 2016, 2017 and 2018, respectively.
+Withholding taxes of US\$7,590, nil and US\$6,957 in connection with the dividends were fully paid during the years ended May 31, 2016, 2017 and 2018, respectively.

-The Company's PRC subsidiaries and the VIEs are subject to the 25% standard enterprise income tax except for those accepted as deemed profit method enterprises, or qualified for small-scale enterprises, or granted preferential tax treatment.
+The Company's PRC subsidiaries and the VIEs are subject to 25% standard enterprise income tax except for those accepted as deemed profit method enterprises, or qualified for small-scale enterprises, or granted preferential tax treatment.